-We plan to investigate the existence of higher-order polynomial integrals on general compact surfaces with the topology of the sphere and the torus and to apply the results about pseudo-Riemannian systems to treat integrable time-dependent Hamiltonian systems.
+We plan to investigate the existence of higher-order polynomial integrals on general compact surfaces with the topology of the sphere and the torus and to apply the results about pseudo-Riemannian systems to treat integrable timedependent Hamiltonian systems.
+We are also working on the general integrability conditions that a system must obey in order to be endowed with one or more integral of motion in a certain polynomial class.

-0.4.3 Stochasticity in galactic dynamics
+0.4.3 Local dynamics in the expanding universe